 Effectiveness in addressing our shared problems in natural resource management depends on a person's ability to communicate.
-College of Forestry and Conservation students will graduate with considerable training in written communication with both lower-division requirements at the 200-level and a series of upper division courses where writing constitutes the major part of course expectations.
+W.A Franke College of Forestry and Conservation students will graduate with considerable training in written communication with both lower-division requirements at the 200-level and a series of upper division courses where writing constitutes the major part of course expectations.
 Each major in the College provides a "distributed writing" menu for students entering into upper-division courses, such that each student will take at least three classes where writing skills are evaluated.
-Students will also fulfill university-wide writing requirements, including the successful passage of the Writing Proficiency Examination prior to entering into upper division course and a series of class.
-Students wishing to gain more experience in public speaking and communication can also take a special class Natural Resources Interpretation.
+All students take a public speaking class.
+Students wishing to gain more experience in public speaking and communication can also take a special class Natural Resources Interpretation (PTRM 310).

-Professional specialization
+Professional Specialization

 Each academic major in the College contains a sequence of courses and learning experiences tailored to the student's specific professional aspirations.
 Clusters of courses within a major prepare students to obtain the necessary knowledge and professional competencies to perform the tasks of a modern resource manager or research scientist.
 Course work combines biophysical and social science training to allow students to recognize and navigate the complexities and context of conservation sciences and natural resources management.
 Thus, each major has courses representing both ecological and policy development processes, as well as a progression of classes covering the knowledge areas and topics of major natural resources disciplines.
-Students will take a core of required courses (described in the section below) as well as a balanced selection of "professional electives" to acquire sufficient balance and depth in their chosen field to emerge with an identified professional specialty.
+Students will take a core of required courses (described in the sections below) as well as a balanced selection of "professional electives" to acquire sufficient balance and depth in their chosen field to emerge with an identified professional specialty.